iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Cylinder.md

 4. Height: $L$
 5. Height Dependence: $z$

-This is like a flute.
-The solution is going to satisfy the wave equation, and it's going to represent the waves inside of the cylinder.

-This is the boundary conditions for the equation:

-$$
-u = 0 \quad z = 0, L
-$$

-There is no vibration on the cap of the cylinder.
+Boundary conditions: $u = 0 =z, L$.
+There is no vibration on the cap of the cylinder $u = 0,  r = a$.

-$$
-u = 0  \quad r = a
-$$

 There is no vibration on the wall of the cylinder.

-Here is a summary on the procedures to take when solving this equation:
+Summarizing the procedures:
 1. Separate it into spatial domain and time domain, let the function takes the form: $\phi(x, y, z)T(t)$
 2. Then for the spatial domain, using the separation of variables to get the solution for each of the function that governs each dimension in the Cylindrical coordinate, by assuming that $\phi(x, y, z) = Z(z)\Theta(\theta)R(r)$.
 3. Solve the ODE, starting with the part involving only $Z(z)$ using the boundary conditions that there is no vibrations on the cap of the cylinder, then $\Theta(\theta)$.
 And the function $\Theta(\theta)$ has a $2\pi$ period to it.
 Then finally, solve the $R(r)$ which is the bessel's equation, extract the bessel's of the first kind as the solution for functions $R(r)$ because of the boundary conditions that $R(0) \ne \inf$.
 When solving the bessel's equation, see: [[Bessel's Equation]] for a more formal treatment of the matter.